-Toyota has unmasked running changes to the seven-seat stablemate of its newly-updated HiLux dual-cab ute - the Fortuner large SUV.
+Toyota has revealed local pricing and specifications of the seven-seat stablemate of its newly-updated HiLux dual-cab ute - the Fortuner 4WD SUV.

-The facelifted off-road five-door seven-seat large 4x4 SUV will get a redesigned front and rear end, a bump in power output and a boost to its towing capacity when it arrives in Australia alongside the HiLux in late August.
+Priced from $49,080. (before on-road costs), the facelifted Fortuner boasts a redesigned front and rear end, receives a bump in power output and a boost to its towing capacity.

 The Fortuner was introduced to the Australian market in 2015 but couldn’t quite grasp the sales stronghold that its HiLux ute twin could achieve, struggling to put up a fight against its Isuzu MU-X, Ford Everest and Mitsubishi Pajero Sport rivals.

 A common complaint of the previous Fortuner was that it wasn’t as comfortable on-road as some of its less-rugged alternatives.

 Read next: Which car should I buy: 4x4 ute or wagon

 Toyota reckons it addresses some of those concerns with the new Fortuner, while maintaining its go-anywhere capability.

 "Fortuner is something of a wolf in sheep's clothing: it has the space, comfort and convenience of a premium SUV while its rugged underpinnings make it an enthusiastic off-road explorer ready for any adventure," Toyota Australia vice president of sales and marketing Sean Hanley said.

 "Our continual improvement of vehicles ensures Fortuner will thrive in Australia's harsh environments as a diesel alternative to Kluger and an affordable choice for those who aspire to own a LandCruiser."

 The new Fortuner arrives in showrooms on August 27.